-The protocol translator displays a message on the console or terminal when there is no active EXEC.
+The terminal server displays a message on a console or terminal when there is no active EXEC.
 This message, referred to as the vacant message, is different from the banner message displayed when an EXEC process is activated.
-To turn the vacant message banner on or off, use the vacant-message line configuration subcommands.
-The commands syntax are:
+To turn the vacant message banner on or off, use the vacant-message line configuration subcommands:

-'''

-vacant-message

-vacant-message d message d
+vacant-message vacant-message d message d no vacant-message

-no vacant-message

-'''